ckeditor/ckeditor4/tests/core/dom/range/manual/getclientrectswitheditor.md

 1. Select some table cells too see if red rectangles are matching the selection.
 Try different selections on the table and on the widget.

+	Note: Selected widget should return only one rectangle matching its outermost boundaries.

 1. Test [#1925](https://github.com/ckeditor/ckeditor-dev/issues/1925) for IE 9 and 10:

 	Remove all content from editor.
 Write some one line text, and place selection at the end of it.
 Rect should appear at caret position.